 You'll complete two internships, one as early as second year and the other in fourth year, a total of 12 months, which will give you a distinct advantage at a job interview [if you haven't already stitched up employment in your second internship].

 What support do I have securing an internship?

 You're not on your own when looking for internships.

-Dedicated staff are available to assist you with resume writing, interview skills and job finding strategies.
+Dedicated staff are available to assist you with resume writing, interview skills and job finding strategies at UTS Careers.
 We maintain links with more than 1000 organisations offering both scholarships and internships, the latter being advertised on our in-house jobs portal, CareerHub.
 We also offer opportunities to find mentors, meet contacts, and build networks that will prove invaluable in your career.